Paso Robles Geneseo District AVA: Climate

 The climate of the Paso Robles Geneseo District viticultural area is influenced by marine incursion, thermal mixing of the air across hill tops, and cold air drainage from hill slopes.
 In the summer and fall, cool marine air travels inland and eastward over the crest of the Santa Lucia Range through the Templeton Gap and into the Geneseo District viticultural area.
 Occasional incursions of marine air can also travel southward along the Salinas River from Monterey Bay and reach the hills of the Geneseo District.
 At night, cool air drains off of the hillsides and vineyards of the viticultural area and into lower elevations outside of the area.
 Because of this cold air drainage, frost and cold air ponding are rare within the Paso Robles Geneseo District viticultural area, except along small sections of the Huerhuero Creek channel.
 Precipitation amounts average 13 to 14 in annually.
 The Winkler climate classification system classifies the Paso Robles Geneseo District viticultural area as a warm Region III–IV transitional climate, with approximately 3,500 Growing degree-day (GDD) units.
 (Daily temperature records and GDD data were gathered from 2002 through 2006 at the 980-foot elevation weather station of the Jerry Reaugh Branch Vineyard.)
 The petition notes that a warm Region III–IV transitional climate is well suited for growing Bordeaux varieties of winegrapes, including Merlot and Cabernet Sauvignon, as well as Rhone varieties like Syrah and Zinfandel.
+The USDA plant hardiness zone is 8b to 9a.